MercersKitchen/RPi-Unboxing/README.md

 Preparation
 - RPi should be on Ethernet Connection until BIOS and WiFi Configured (note: unboxed settings are Great Britain, not Canadian)
+- WiFi is never preferred for stability and security reasons

 - Notes about Passwords:
   - Saving WiFi Credentials (i.e. user name and password) on a Pi can be looked up, especially if password is not changed
   - All RPi's have same default username and password, published world wide